cscw2015/maverick/Final Report/final_report.md

 To collect information from their consituents, councillors use a few technological mediums.
 The core technology used in their workflow is email, but councillors also make usage of phone calls, Facebook, and Twitter to interact with their constituents.
 Many of the councillors view their job as a 24/7 job; councillors have to be available at all times to reply to emails, answer phone calls from constituents, and navigate through social media to address issues that come up with constituents.
 Each councillor has different ways to make this workflow manageable, but the methods employed to manage their individual work flows vary depending on how much they have to respond to in a day.
 Looking at emails alone, some of the councillors get 200 emails per day, whereas others can get up to 1000 emails a day.
 One councillor said that "because [emails] can be forwarded, and because they're permanent in writing, they have to be good.
 Grammar has to be fine, content has to be fine."
 If a councillor is getting up to 1000 emails a day and they're being held to the standard of good content and good grammar, it can be very easy to fall behind.
 According to some of our interviews, some councillors have "gotten to the point where they've given up on emails."
 If it is true that some councillors have given up on email because it is unmanageable (compared to the amount of effort they have to put in to manage it) then something needs to be done to address this.

+- some councillors redirect phone calls from their "official" <office?> number to their personal cell number
+- some request phone calls to follow up on particularly large/complicated emails

+- Councillors do informal group meetings with citizens at a small level
+- Scheduling of official meeting is done over an email
+- Official meetings are organized by city staff and facilitated by the Mayor
+- - Councillor can join city meetings through Skype
+	- currently, remote participation in meetings is limited to just listening in to the meeting - can't vote on issues if not in person
+	- for comparison, interviewee from Sooke made mention of some participation via phone for meetings

 The city council of Victoria also interacts as its own entity with the public by usage of social media and the city web site.
 The city of Victoria has a general page on [Facebook](https://www.facebook.com/CityofVictoriaPage/) <cite later?> that serves as an announcement page for events going on in the city.
 Some city councillors also make an attempt to maintain their own personal Facebook pages and Twitter accounts.
 These are mostly used to interact with their constituents, but some councillors also reach out to councillors from *other jurisdictions* via Twitter; interaction between councillors in Victoria is not conducted via social media.
 However, one interviewee mentioned that the city has "one guy who is primarily for day to day Twitter" for pushing promotional material out and responding to general questions to the city.
 So there is a movement from the city towards using social media, but not everyone is buying in.
 One interviewee said that they don't like Twitter "because there is a problem in trying to get relevant information out of folks in a short number of characters."
 Whether this is a sentiment shared by other council members remains to be seen, but the fact that some councillors actively use Twitter has to be seen as a positive.

 - some councillors were active on social media primarily for being elected, and neglect to update page afterwards